Davy Jones (Pirates of the Caribbean): Conception and creation

-From reel to reality: Davy Jones is brought to life.

 Before officially casting Bill Nighy, producers also met Jim Broadbent, Iain Glen and Richard E. Grant for the role.
 Other actors considered for the role included Christopher Walken and Ian McShane, with the latter being cast later as Blackbeard in Pirates of the Caribbean: On Stranger Tides.

 Like the entire crew of the Flying Dutchman (except "Bootstrap Bill"), Davy Jones' physical appearance is completely computer-generated.
 Nighy's performance was recorded using motion capture during filming on the set, with Nighy wearing several markers in both a grey suit and his face, rather than in a studio during post-production.
 Nighy wore make-up around his eyes, since the original plan was to use his real eyes in the digital character if necessary to get the proper lighting.
 In addition, he also wore make-up on his lips and around his mouth, to assist in the motion capture of his character's Scottish accent.
 Davy Jones briefly appears as a human for a single scene in the third film, played by Nighy in costume.
 Several reviewers have in fact mistakenly identified Nighy as wearing prosthetic makeup or a latex mask due to the computer-generated character's photorealism.